-If you’ve only got $400 or less to spend on a new 2 in 1 laptop then we will take a look at a few options to help you find the best possible one within your budget.
+If you’ve only got $400 or less to spend on a new 2 in 1 laptop then we will take a look at the top options to help you find the best possible one within your budget.

 |1.||HP Probook x360||Intel Celeron N4100||Intel UHD Graphics 600||4GB DDR4||512GB SSD||Check Price|

 |2.||TECLAST F5||Intel Celeron N4100||Intel UHD Graphics 600||8GB DDR4||256GB SSD||Check Price|

 |3.||ASUS Vivobook Flip 14||Intel Pentium N5000||Intel UHD Graphics 605||4GB DDR4||128GB SSD||Check Price|

 |4.||HP Pavilion x360||Intel Core M-5Y10||Intel UHD Graphics 605||4GB DDR4||128GB SSD||Check Price|

 |5.||HP 14 Inch Touchscreen||Intel Core i3-8145U||Intel UHD Graphics 620||8GB DDR4||128GB SSD||Check Price|